Did you know?

 This species is a well-known predator of coral, and in some places, infestations of hundreds of thousands of them have been observed to disrupt coral reefs seriously.
-The Indo-Pacific area, the Pacific and Indian Oceans, and the west coast of Central America are all home to the Crown of thorns starfish.
+The Indo-Pacific area, the Pacific and Indian Oceans, and the west coast of Central America are all home to the crown of thorns starfish.

 Appearance